• Recipe Index

 Ingredients for raspberry ripple ice cream.

 • Double cream (or heavy whipping cream).
-You will need to whip the cream to stiff peaks, so use double cream.
+You have whip the cream to stiff peaks, so use double cream.
 Single cream will not thicken sufficiently no matter how long you beat it.

-• Caster sugar – this is finer than granulated sugar and dissolves more easily.
-You can get away with using granulated sugar, but you may have to the mixture for longer in order for the sugar to dissolve completely.
+• Caster sugar - this is finer than granulated sugar and dissolves more easily.
+You can get away with using granulated sugar, but it will take longer for the sugar to dissolve completely.

 • Raspberries - I've used fresh raspberries, but you could use frozen raspberries instead.